jhamuskan1909/cognitive-fatigue-detector/README.md

 ---

 ## ML Models

-The app trains three models on a synthetic dataset of 500 samples with 7 lifestyle features at startup:
+Three models trained on a synthetic dataset of 500 samples with 7 lifestyle features:

 | Model | Notes |
 |---|---|